samuelikohn/data-analysis-projects/employee_retention/README.md

 # Executive Summary

 Salifort Motors is a fictional electric energy vehicle manufacturer.
-It has a global workforce of over 100,000 employees involved in the research, design, construction, validation, and distribution of electric, vehicles.
+It has a global workforce of over 100,000 employees involved in the research, design, construction, validation, and distribution of electric vehicles.
 Salifort’s end-to-end vertical integration model has made it a global leader at the intersection of alternative energy and automobiles.
 After receiving the results of a recent employee survey, senior leadership at Salifort Motors is seeking to increase employee retention.
 This analysis will involve two major phases:

 1. Perform exploratory data analysis to identify the factors driving employees to leave the company.
 2. Construct a predictive model to identify employees that are likely to leave the company.